CartoDB/cartodb-nodejs/README.md

-CartoDB client for node.js
+CARTO (formerly CartoDB) client for node.js
 =================================

-This library abstracts calls to CartoDB's SQL, Import, and Maps APIs.
+This library abstracts calls to CARTO's SQL, Import, and Maps APIs.

 Install
 -------